EvelynAML/aml-practice-portfolio/05-investigation-and-sar-writing.md

 **Recommended Action**

-Escalate the activity for further AML/Fraud investigation and consider SAR filing if no reasonable explanation is obtained.
+Escalate the activity for further AML/Fraud investigation and evaluate whether SAR filing may be appropriate if no reasonable explanation is obtained.

 **Rationale**